 The Hidden $RECYCLE.BIN Folder Explained

 When you delete a file from a USB drive, Windows may move it into a hidden folder named $RECYCLE.BIN.
-This folder exists on each drive, including external USB drives, as long as the drive supports it.
+This folder exists on each drive, including external USB drives, as long as the drive is formatted with a compatible file system (like NTFS).

 Why You Can’t See It by Default